In this section

 - Sexual health care, STI testing, contraception and cervical screening

-- Specialist care (shared with other hospital consultants where necessary) including preconception advice, care in pregnancy, hepatitis co-infection and TB treatment
+- Specialist care (shared with other hospital consultants where necessary, with consent) including preconception advice, care in pregnancy, hepatitis co-infection and TB treatment

 Other information is available at:

 Thames Valley Positive Support is an HIV charity that offers practical and emotional support to anyone affected by HIV across Berkshire.
 They have now expanded to include support services to the residents of North Hampshire too

 The Terrence Higgins Trust is a charity providing support to people at risk of HIV and people living with HIV.
 They will also answer private questions online.

 i-base provides lots of information leaflets and useful documents, which can be downloaded and printed.
 These include a downloadable diary to record treatments and medication, information about HIV during pregnancy, information on changing treatments and lots more.

 HIV Lloyds Information Leaflet is a leaflet that provides information to patients living with HIV about the way that medication is provided for them.